rackerlabs/rackspace-how-to/content/general/faq-role-based-access-control-rbac.md

 #### Does RBAC provide fine-grained access control for specific servers, directories, or files?

 RBAC is limited to granting a user access to a given product.
-It is not granular enough to restrict access to individual servers, files, or directories.
+RBAC is not granular enough to restrict access to individual servers, files, or directories.